MajorIncident/meetingtimer/docs/testing-strategy.md

 ```

 Every new feature should include tests covering success paths and edge cases.
 Use mocks sparingly—prefer real React interactions and deterministic helper inputs.

+## Domain logic examples
+- Pure calculation helpers (e.g., `tests/lib/meetingCost.test.ts`) should validate edge cases and accumulation math without touching React or the DOM.
+- Mirror this pattern for future business rules: import the helper directly, assert on return values, and avoid side effects.